JonJagger/cyber-dojo/readme.txt

 your CyberDojo server or not.
 Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.
 I installed support for Java as follows
->sudo apt-get install sun-java6-sdk
+>sudo apt-get install default-jdk
-(when asked, press tab to select ok, and hit enter to continue) I installed support for C# as follows
+(if asked, press tab to select ok, and hit enter to continue) I installed support for C# as follows
 >sudo apt-get install mono-gmcs
 >sudo apt-get install nunit-console